-Caroline Kapp is a visual artist known for her quietly surreal photographic compositions that combine traditional and experimental processes.
-Themes of technology, popular media and dysfunctional relationships can be seen as visual analogies in Kapp’s subject matter, which characteristically features familiar everyday objects arranged in unlikely ways.
-Her process of capturing and processing imagery employs layered techniques such as drawing, printmaking, installation, digital and film negatives, scanning and hand-coated photographic papers, all of which give a rich and textural aesthetic to the printed work that hovers between mediums.
+Caroline Kapp is a visual artist known for her quietly surreal photographic compositions that combine experimental and digital processes.
+The subject matter characteristically features inanimate objects manipulated in ways to evoke questions of space, scale, and context, often referencing human relationships, environments, or daily routines.
+Kapp's process involves layering techniques such as drawing, printmaking, installation, digital and film negatives, scanning, and hand-coating photographic papers, all of which give a rich and textural aesthetic to the printed works.

-Kapp studied at Cornish College of the Arts (BFA) and the University of Washington Photomedia program (MFA).
+Kapp studied at Cornish College of the Arts (BFA, Visual Arts) and the University of Washington (MFA, Photomedia).
 She has exhibited photography and video work nationally and internationally, and has been selected as resident fellow at several institutions including Virginia Center for Creative Arts and the Burren College of Art in County Clare, Ireland.